ADukeLabs/DiveO/README.md

 # Upcoming Features

-Diver will be able to log location of dive site by taking a reading and displaying geographical coordinates on Google Maps.
+Diver will be able to log the geographical location of a dive site when creating a dive object.
+Using Google Maps Geolocation API, diver will store Latitude and Longitude of dive location, and have it display on the dive details page.